 There are soft scales and armored scales.
 Armored scales have an armor-like shell over their bodies.
 When the pest is a soft scale, it doesn’t have that armor to protect it, but instead, it has a thin waxy layer.

 Why isn’t the insecticidal soap killing the brown scales on my plant?

-One of the most common reasons deals with the water you use when mixing the soap.
+One of the most common reasons is the water you use when mixing the soap.
 You don’t want to use hard water.
-Hard water contains calcium and magnesium which breaks apart the fatty acids.
+Hard water contains calcium and magnesium, which breaks apart the fatty acids.

-Soft brown scales are nasty creatures.
+Soft brown scale are nasty pests.
 It’s important to get rid of them before the infestation grows.
-It’s a process treating your plants for brown scales.
-But with some hard work, you’ll be rid of these bugs in no time.
+It’s a process of treating your plants for brown scales.
+But with some hard work, you’ll get rid of these bugs quickly.